Gloria Guinness: Marriages and descendants

 Gloria Rubio was married four times.

-Her first marriage, to Jacobus Hendrik Franciscus Scholtens, the Dutch director of a sugar refinery estate in Veracruz took place in Mexico City on 31 March 1933.
+Her first marriage to Jacobus Hendrik Franciscus Scholtens, the Dutch director of a sugar refinery estate in Veracruz took place in Mexico City, on 31 March 1933.
 Rubio was 20, and the groom, a son of Jan Scholtens and Maria Le Comte, was 47.
-They separated shortly afterwards and finally divorced in 1935 (with no issue).
+They separated, shortly afterwards, and they finally divorced, in 1935, with no issue.

-Her second marriage was to Franz-Egon Maria Meinhard Engelbert Pius Aloysius Kaspar Ferdinand Dietrich, third Graf von Fürstenberg-Herdringen (1896–1975), whom she married on 4 October 1935, in Kensington, London, England; this being the second marriage to both and making her a stepmother of actress Betsy von Furstenberg.
+Her second marriage was to Franz-Egon Maria Meinhard Engelbert Pius Aloysius Kaspar Ferdinand Dietrich, third Graf von Fürstenberg-Herdringen (1896–1975), whom she married on 4 October 1935, in Kensington, England; this being the second marriage for both and making her a stepmother of actress Betsy von Furstenberg.
 They were the parents of: